 It's scenic.
 It's historical.
 It's a great experience for train fanatics and anyone who appreciates a beautiful ride through the foothills.
 Board the Mt.
 Rainier Scenic Railroad in Elbe and take an 18-mile picturesque ride on a vintage logging locomotive into the countryside near the mountain.
 Not to be confused with a luxurious rail line, this train offers a friendly and fun atmosphere, with plenty of room for children in the group to walk around and see the sights.
 The train is complete with a snack bar and several bathrooms.
 Kind conductors give a brief history lesson of the area.
 And the view of the great mountain as the train crosses the Nisqually River is breathtaking.
 All aboard!

-The museum project is being constructed in three phases over the next several years; Phase I will open to the public sometime Summer 2013.
-Then, the Mt Rainier Scenic Railroad excursion trains will run from Elbe directly to the museum site rather than downtown Mineral.
+The museum project is being constructed in three phases over the next several years; Phase I is now open.
+Eventually, Mt Rainier Scenic Railroad excursion trains will run from Elbe directly to the museum site rather than downtown Mineral.
 When passengers disembark they will be able to take a tour that will include the restoration/maintenance shop, two buildings where the steam locomotive collection is stored and other pieces of logging equipment on display about the museum grounds.
 Other railroad equipment you will see includes cranes, equipment cars, speeders, logging donkeys and literally tons of other items.

 In a word, this Sculpture Park is astonishing - there is no place like it.
 You may feel as though you've walked into the studio of a surrealist when you see a giant sea horse fashioned from horseshoes, deer fashioned from "found" wood, a metallic bird just hatched from a giant egg, as well as many other characters.
 The park is a random collection of animals, monsters, motorcycle riders and structures - all wrought from the imagination and materials found by the artist, Dan Klennert.
 His material is anything he finds ranging from incomprehensible shapes of rusty metal to animal skulls.
 Find the Sculpture Park just outside the community of Ashford, near the Nisqually Entrance to Mt.
 Rainier National Park on SR 706.